Skip to content

 Tutorials

-These nine tutorials walk you from creating a single tool to composing chains over the bundled default catalog, with one bonus deep-dive into the MCP protocol surface.
-They follow the natural product workflow: build → validate → ground → compose, plus one optional MCP-primitive walkthrough.
+These eleven tutorials walk you from creating a single tool to composing chains over the bundled default catalog, with three optional deep-dives off the main path - the MCP protocol surface, re-publishing tools through the MCP Server Proxy, and gating tool calls behind human approval.
+They follow the natural product workflow: build → validate → ground → compose.

-The shipped chat default is qwen3.5:2b — fast, fine for the early tutorials.
-Switch to qwen3.5:latest or gemma4:latest when you reach tutorials 4–7, where tool-calling reliability matters.
+The shipped chat default is qwen3.5:2b - fast, fine for the early tutorials.
+Switch to qwen3.5:9b or gemma4:e4b when you reach tutorials 4-7, where tool-calling reliability matters.
 Embeddings use qwen3-embedding:0.6b throughout.
 See Picking a model for the tradeoffs.

 How these tutorials connect